chavarera/PythonScript/FileHandeling/FileMethods.md

 - **flush()** method is used for flushes the internal buffer.
-- While wrting the file operating system store the content of file in the buffer and buffer content should be write into file using 1.flush() method
+- While wrting the file operating system store the content of file in the buffer and buffer content should be write into file using
+ - flush() method
- 2.when buffer is full
+ - when buffer is full
 - python automatically flushes th files when when closing them. but when we want to flush the data before closing them then the python built in function .*flush()* is used